celo-org/celo-monorepo/packages/cli/releasing.md

 4. *IMPORTANT* double check version in package.json is correct!

-5. run `run npm publish --otp XXXXXX --tag TAG` *you MUST run with --tag and provide alpha | beta for pre release*
+5. run `npm publish --otp XXXXXX --tag TAG` *you MUST run with --tag and provide alpha | beta for pre release*

+6. run `yarn install`

+7. commit the changes